 I had a chat with Glenn and Alison.
 Glenn had a skate boarding visitor, a young soldier from Townsville, and they planned to watch skate board movies all evening.
 So no party tonight.
 Jim was also away in Adelaide this time.

-I came across Rocky Hannan, a new stall holder, who had two pocket Rum Reggae cotton tropical shirts from Indonesia.
+I came across Rocky Hannan, a new stall holder, who had Rum Reggae brand two pocket cotton tropical shirts from Indonesia.
 It is rare to find tropical shirts in cotton and similar breathable fabrics.
-Although they did not have the fierce brightness I desire in shirts, I bought eight shirts, partly to encourage this style.
+Although being Batik, they did not have the fierce brightness I desire in shirts, I bought eight shirts, partly to encourage this trend to tropical cotton.

 I got through The Courier Mail during the afternoon, and started on The Weekend Australian.
 I also managed to read the April Analog, plus some other magazines that were in my ToDo pile.
 Alas, the back list of Science News still defy my efforts.